 Introduction to our Governing Body

-Governors do not manage a school day-to-day – that is the job of the Senior Leadership Team – but are tasked with overseeing its long-term development and provide strategic support and monitoring.
+Governors are tasked with overseeing the long-term development of the school and provide strategic support and monitoring.
 Ultimately, all governor responsibilities come back to this brief and can be split into three core roles:

 - To support and challenge school decisions on all aspects;